ClanGenOfficial/clangen/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement
-about: Suggest specific changes to the existing code.
-This form is NOT for making suggestions for the game.
-It is for contributors to request code changes from other contributors, these changes are frequently ones that have already been discussed within developer channels
+about: Suggest changes to the existing code.
+This is NOT for making suggestions for the game.
+It's for contributors to request code changes from other contributors, usually ones that have been discussed.
 title: "[CODE]"
 labels: 'enhancement'
 ---